iWinston/typeorm-plus/docs/select-query-builder.md

     .getOne();
 ```

-This will load timber's profile photo and set it to `user.profilePhoto` property.
+This will load timber's profile photo and set it to `user.profilePhoto`.
-If you want to load and map a single entity use `leftJoinAndMapOne` method.
+If you want to load and map a single entity use `leftJoinAndMapOne`.
-If you want to load and map a multiple entities use `leftJoinAndMapMany` method.
+If you want to load and map multiple entities use `leftJoinAndMapMany`.

-## Getting result query
+## Getting the generated query

-Sometimes you may want to get a SQL query `QueryBuilder` generates for you.
+Sometimes you may want to get the SQL query generated by `QueryBuilder`.
-To do it use `getSql` method:
+To do it use `getSql`:

 ```typescript
 const sql = createQueryBuilder("user")